fred-brenner/InfernoSaber---BeatSaber-Automapper/Readme.md

 so the data is as smooth as possible.

 ### If you are looking for a working automapper, search for BeatSage.
-As of now this upload is made for easy analyzation of the custom maps.
+As of now this code is made for data creation to set up a machine learning framework.

 ### Author: Frederic Brenner
 frederic.brenner@tum.de